Northwest Florida is a Natural Paradise

 Gear up and take a relaxing kayak or canoe trip, whetting your line along the way.
 You will not believe your eyes when you see how crystal clear this spring-fed slow-current water is!
 The waterway flows from the Florida-Alabama line to the Choctawhatchee River, but the Holmes Creek paddling area (in Vernon, Florida) runs only 16 miles on it.
 Huge cypress trees and live oaks lined the banks of the waterway.
 The sun sparkled across our path.
 Birds and turtles congregated in the trees and on rocks.
 This is the joys of nature right here!
 Watch for wildlife along the way including woodpeckers, blue heron, turtles, and gators, which we were privy to see several.

-What to See in Washington County, Florida
+What to See in Northwest Florida

 Falling Waters is a 171 acre Florida State Park with the state’s highest waterfall, reaching 73 feet.
 This is not an ordinary waterfall, as the water flows into a sinkhole at the bottom.
 The hike to the waterfall is easy enough for beginner adventurers like me.
 The landscape was that of ferns, smaller sinkholes, and the occasional colorful flower, some deep red which looked gorgeous against the otherwise brown landscape.

 Viewing platforms allow for a closer look at the falls from more than one level.
 I climbed down to the bottom platform to take the best pictures.
 The water runs over gorgeous limestone walls and the temperature was much cooler than it was where I entered the park.
-Swimming in the lake and picnicking are popular at Falling Waters.
+Swimming in the lake and picnicking are popular in Falling Waters.
 Keep your eyes open for birds as I spotted a red-headed woodpecker halfway there.
 Best of all, the park is well maintained and very clean.

 Historical Society Museum